jordaneremieff/typehint-serialization-experiment/README.md

 An experiment into simple, framework-agnostic REST API serialization/de-serialization using type annotations.

-## Example
+## Usage

-This is very likely to change a bit:
+This may change quite a bit as time goes on:

 ```python3
 from loamy.serializers import Serializer